upa/mscp/README.md

-`mscp`, a variant of `scp`, copies files over multiple ssh (SFTP) sessions.
-Multiple threads in mscp transfer (1) multiple files simultaneously and (2) a large file in parallel.
-It may shorten the waiting time for transferring a lot of/large files over networks.
+`mscp`, a variant of `scp`, copies files over multiple ssh (SFTP) connections.
+Multiple threads and connections in mscp transfer (1) multiple files simultaneously and (2) a large file in parallel.
+It would shorten the waiting time for transferring a lot of/large files over networks.

 You can use `mscp` like `scp`, for example, `mscp user@example.com:srcfile /tmp/dstfile`.
 Remote hosts only need to run